 I figured it was time I found someone who fit me like a puzzle piece.

 I figure it was now or never gonna happen.

 Right on schedule, Mr. Gerald H. Puckman walked through his office door with a cup of coffee in one hand and a briefcase in the other and took me from my thoughts.

 I watched as he set his briefcase down on his desk and then walked to his window to look down on Chi-town as he did every morning.

 But this morning...

 “Three, two,” Inhale and hold, squeeze the trigger.

 Exhale, and watch as the body falls to the floor.

 *I will be updating this story when I have time as it is a side project and I am still working on other things.
 Thank you for understanding!*

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Stacey SonierWrite a Review